Southern Praying Mantis: Film

 Lo Mang of the famed Venom Mob is an expert in Chu Gar Southern Praying Mantis, having studied the martial art for over 13 years before starting an acting career.
 He shows off his style, complete with a long training sequence, in the Shaw Brothers movie Invincible Shaolin (1978).

 Animated series

 The character Toph Beifong from Avatar: The Last Airbender uses a unique style of earthbending, based on the Chu Gar style Southern Praying Mantis.
 More usual earthbending is instead based on the Hung Ga style.

 Quick Kick (G.I.
 Joe)

 The character Quick Kick from the Toy Line, Comic Books, and Cartoons of G.I.
 Joe: A Real American Hero is said to have Southern Praying Mantis in his martial arts background.
-No particular branch of Southern Praying Mantis is identified in his file so theoretically any South Mantis family can claim him.
+No particular branch of Southern Praying Mantis is identified in his file.